huzky-v/roll-pangolin/README.md

 # Roll Pangolin

-This is a helper Docker Container which helps to deploy [Pangolin Reverse Proxy](https://github.com/fosrl/pangolin) with the help of Docker Labels.
+This is a helper Docker Container which helps to deploy [Pangolin Reverse Proxy](https://github.com/fosrl/pangolin) setting with the help of Docker Labels.

 ## Usage
 1. Add the label to the stack you want to expose your service (also ensure your container is in the newt network)